 - An application and service agreement are sent out within 2 business days.
 Once returned, forms are provided for you to complete to describe your operation.
 Once submitted we review your materials within one month.

-- Upon approval of your submitted information, your file is sent to inspection.
+- Upon approval of your submitted information, your file will either be sent to inspection or to final review depending on the risk assessment of your operation.
 A FoodChain ID representative will reach out to you within a week to begin the process of scheduling your inspection.

 - After the inspection is complete, your inspector will return his/her report to FCID (in 7 days) and we will review and issue a certification decision.